 Parisians are familiar with the emblematic dishes of Lebanese gastronomy- headed by hummus, falafel, chawarma and kefta - which have now become part of the capital's culinary routine.
 Yet there are so many other traditional specialties to discover, and that's exactly what the new Lebanese restaurant Kubri is all about.

 Kubri is first and foremost a women's story.
-The Franco-Lebanese founders Mayfrid and Ingrid Chehlaoui chose to call on Franco-Lebanese chef Rita Higgins, who is English only in name, to create a bistronomic menu that still preserves Lebanese traditions.
+The Franco-Lebanese founders, Mayfrid and Ingrid Chehlaoui, chose to call on Franco-Lebanese chef Rita Higgins, who is English only in name, to create a bistronomic menu that still preserves Lebanese traditions.

-This is followed by a farandole of méza to share: Kubri Fried Chicken (13€) with lemon toum, coriander salsa, chili crunch and crunchy peanuts - a crispy fried chicken for those who are definitely not afraid of oil; the delicate suckling lamb tartare (16€), a must-try dish in Lebanese gastronomy, with bulgur kammouné, shallot cream, toum (a typically Lebanese garlic cream), radish, fine herbs and tlamé - a welcome Lebanese cracker to counterbalance the melting of the lamb.
+Then comes the farandole of méza to share: Kubri Fried Chicken (13€) with lemon toum, coriander salsa, chili crunch and crunchy peanuts - a crispy fried chicken for those who are definitely not afraid of oil; the delicate suckling lamb tartare (16€), a must-try dish in Lebanese gastronomy, with bulgur kammouné, shallot cream, toum (a typically Lebanese garlic cream), radish, fine herbs and tlamé - a welcome Lebanese cracker to counterbalance the melting of the lamb.

-Next up are the lacquered veal (15€) with date molasses, a rich mezze that's already a Kubri must-try, and the two halloumi rolls (9€) delicately adorned with kataif angel hair, topped with spicy honey and a dukkah mix of spices and seeds.
+Then there's the lacquered veal (15€) with date molasses, a rich mezze that's already a Kubri must-try, and the two halloumi rolls (9€) delicately adorned with kataif angel hair, topped with spicy honey and a dukkah mix of spices and seeds.

 One of the naughtiest addresses of the new year.